cycle/docs/docs/en/query-builder/complex.md

 # Complex Queries

-You can use the the query builder to compose more complex queries and expressions.
+You can use the query builder to compose more complex queries and expressions.

 ## Expressions